Specialist treatment for avoidant personality disorder

 - Inpatient treatment – this is a residential programme that usually takes place in one of our hospitals, where you can benefit from 24-hour support.

 - Outpatient treatment – you will attend weekly therapy at a hospital or wellbeing centre, in hour-long sessions.
-You can also carry out appointments online with Priory Connect.

 - Day care – this provides structured support while you live at home, with half-day or full-day sessions each week.
 This can be useful for those who’ve already had inpatient treatment.